 MASTER OF ARTS (M.A.)
-IN LEADERSHIP for SUSTAINABLE COMMUNITIES

-The Program for Leadership for Sustainable Communities leading to a Master of Arts degree is accredited by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
+The Program for Community Leadership leading to a Master of Arts in Liberal Studies degree is accredited by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
 The program requirements for this degree are as follows: